apg/timer/README.md

 Usage
 -----

 Just dump all the files in a directory and load up `index.html` in your browser.
 If you append `#10` to the url, you'll get a 10 minute timer.
-It defaults to 5
+It defaults to 5.

+Double click on the time resets it.
+Single click pauses/unpauses.